Xilinx/AI-Engine-Test-Harness/docs/src/using_the_harness.rst

 Building the test application is done in three simple steps:

-1. Build the AIE graph
+1. Building the AIE graph
-2. Build the SW application
+2. Building the SW application
-3. Package the libadf.a, host_elf and other files to create a bootable SD card image
+3. Packaging the libadf.a, host_elf and other files to create a bootable SD card image

 Building the AI Engine Graph